tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Blob-Metadata.md

 ### Request Headers (Customer-Provided Encryption Keys)

  Beginning with version 2019-02-02, the following headers may be provided to read a blob encrypted with a customer-provided key.
+Note that encryption using this method (and the corresponding set of headers) is optional.
+However, if the blob was encrypted via this method, these headers are required in order for this operation to be completed successfully.

 |Request header|Description|
 |--------------------|-----------------|